-Learning a little about the brands, and what it is they’re known for will help to make your decision making process a little more straight forward.
+Learning a little about the brands and what they’re known for will help to make your decision-making process a little more straightforward.
 In this KillerGuitarRigs Guide, we’ve prepared the ultimate guide to acoustic guitar brands.
-We’ve covered 10 of the best known makers, and included some background on the brands, as well as some information about 3 models from each, including an entry level model, a mid range model, and their top of the range model.
+We’ve covered 10 of the best-known makers and included some background on the brands, as well as some information about 3 models from each, including an entry-level model, a mid-range model, and their top-of-the-range model.

 Carry on reading to find out all about these top acoustic guitar makers.

 - Acoustic Guitar Brands: Guild

 - Acoustic Guitar Brands: Taylor

 - Acoustic Guitar Brands: Yamaha

 - Final Thoughts on the Best Acoustic Guitar Brands

 Breedlove Guitars was founded in 1990 by Larry Breedlove and Steve Henderson, a pair of former Taylor Guitars luthiers.
 Despite the company being founded by former employees of a rival brand, Breedlove quickly developed its own unique style among acoustic guitar brands, incorporating elements of both traditional and modern guitar design.